BlueLazyFish/step2blend/README.md

 pwsh ./bundle_windows.ps1
 ```

-The first CI Windows build takes ~45 min while vcpkg compiles OCCT from
-source.
-Subsequent builds hit the GitHub Actions cache and finish in
+The first CI Windows build takes around 45 minutes while vcpkg compiles OCCT from source.
+Subsequent builds hit the GitHub Actions cache and finish in around 5 minutes.

-~5 min.
+## Roadmap

+* Codesigning for both platforms (clears the Gatekeeper / SmartScreen warning)
+* Linux build script + CI
+* Material database UI improvements

+If any of those land high on your list, open an [issue](https://github.com/BlueLazyFish/step2blend/issues).

 ## Contributing

 Issues and pull requests welcome.
-Some conventions and past gotchas worth
-knowing if you're touching the C++ converter:
+A few conventions and past gotchas worth knowing if you're touching the C++ converter:

-- **Don't reverse normals manually** in `compute_analytic_normals()`.
-  OCCT's `RWMesh_FaceIterator::NormalTransformed()` already calls
-  `aNorm.Reverse()` for `TopAbs_REVERSED` faces.
-Reversing here too
-  produces a double-flip and mirrored bodies render half-dark.
+* **Don't reverse normals manually** in `compute_analytic_normals()`.
+OCCT's `RWMesh_FaceIterator::NormalTransformed()` already calls `aNorm.Reverse()` for `TopAbs_REVERSED` faces.
+Reversing here too produces a double-flip and mirrored bodies render half-dark.
-- **Build a fresh `outDoc` for monolithic compounds** — never mutate the
-  source XCAF doc. `XCAFDoc_ShapeTool::RemoveShape` is unreliable; the
-  GLB writer can still see "removed" labels.
+* **Build a fresh `outDoc` for monolithic compounds.** Never mutate the source XCAF doc. `XCAFDoc_ShapeTool::RemoveShape` is unreliable; the GLB writer can still see "removed" labels.
-- **Copy length unit explicitly** to any new XCAF doc with
-  `XCAFDoc_DocumentTool::SetLengthUnit(outDoc, srcUnit)`.
-Forgetting
-  this lets the writer treat coords as metres → 1000× too-large imports.
+* **Copy length unit explicitly** to any new XCAF doc with `XCAFDoc_DocumentTool::SetLengthUnit(outDoc, srcUnit)`.
+Forgetting this lets the writer treat coords as metres, which produces 1000x too-large imports.
-- **`_force_smooth_shading()`** in the addon must run after the gltf
-  import — Blender flags ~3 % of polygons flat-shaded based on
-  coincidental normal alignment, which discards the analytic split
+* **`_force_smooth_shading()`** in the addon must run after the gltf import.
+Blender flags around 3% of polygons flat-shaded based on coincidental normal alignment, which discards the analytic split normals.
-  normals.

 ## License

-Step 2 Blend is licensed under the **GNU General Public License v3.0
-or later** (GPL-3.0-or-later).
+Step 2 Blend is licensed under the **GNU General Public License v3.0 or later** (GPL-3.0-or-later).
 See `LICENSE` for the full text.

-Bundled third-party components (notably Open CASCADE Technology, which
-is LGPL-2.1) retain their original licences.
-See
-`LICENSES-third-party.txt` for the full attribution.
+Bundled third-party components (notably Open CASCADE Technology, which is LGPL-2.1) retain their original licences.
+See `LICENSES-third-party.txt` for the full attribution.

+---

+Built by Louis Rist. [www.mrrist.com](https://www.mrrist.com)